ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 Now, your Gromacs-compatible trajectory file is ready.

+{% include tip.html content="If you have too many frames, you might choose a Stride larger than the default value 1 (which means including all frames) while saving your trajectory in VMD.
+And if you do, make sure you take note of your Stride value." %}

 You also will need to prepare a separate PDB file for the first frame of your trajectory.